Santerxyz/SSIM/ARCHITECTURE.md

 lines), plain JS, no build step.
 It is bundled *inside* the backend exe at build time rather than shipped loose.

-## Things that will surprise you

-These cost real time to learn.
-They are not arbitrary.

-**Steam's 429 is a fingerprint check, not a rate budget.** Non-browser-shaped request headers get you blocked; adding proxies to "spread load" solves the wrong problem and can make it worse.
-Match the header shape.

-**Trade-lock state has to come from the web endpoints.** The game-coordinator path no longer carries it, so the inventory is assembled from context 2 plus context 16 plus the account's market listings.
-Any one of those alone is an incomplete picture.

-**Items inside storage units carry no name.** They arrive as `def_index` + `paint_index` + `paint_wear` and the display name is rebuilt from those.
-Music kits collide under a naive rebuild and must be handled separately.

-**A market buy order takes three round-trips.** The first POST returns 406, which is not an error: it is Steam asking for a mobile confirmation.
-Confirm it (type 12), then re-POST.
-Removing that re-POST breaks buying entirely.

-**Mobile confirmations run at roughly five operations per minute per account.**
-Going faster gets the account throttled, not the fleet.

-**Money paths gate on raw `tradable`.** Anything that moves real value re-checks the item's own flag rather than trusting a derived bucket.

-## Concurrency

-The defaults are deliberately low and were tuned against real breakage, not
-guessed: 25 concurrent logins, 150 resident sessions with a 30-minute idle reaper, 4 concurrent offer reads, 2 concurrent batch actions.

-Everything that moves value routes through a shared `isBusy()` predicate.
-The update swap and the graceful shutdown both wait on it, so an exit can never sever a buy, sell, trade, craft or casket move mid-commit.

 ## Updates and trust

 The updater ([`src/update/Updater.ts`](src/update/Updater.ts), ~1k lines) is the